derekpcollins/dotfiles/README.md

 `zsh ~/dotfiles/symlinks.zsh`

-If you needed to, you can create the symlinks manually like so:
+If you need to, you can create the symlinks manually like so:

 `ln -s ~/path/to/dotfile ~/.dotfile`